How to Travel Around Thailand and Elsewhere in Asia Working Only Part-Time

-Years later, I’m still doing the same thing, with a home base in various Asian countries and trips to other Asian countries throughout the year.
+Years later, I’m still doing the same thing, with a home base in Bangkok and trips to other Asian countries throughout the year.
 If your dream is to travel around the world while working only part-time, here are a few things you can do to make sure that happens.

 Some things I do myself, other things are done by people I know who have the same lifestyle as I do.
 All of them can be done by anyone who puts their mind to it.

 Start a website about your travels – One thing many people do who travel around the world, but don’t want to work more than part-time is to start their own website about their travels.

 If you set the site up a few months before you leave, publish a slew of articles, promote as much as you can and add something like Google Adsense or ads from independent advertisers, you could find yourself making a few hundred dollars a month from it by the time you leave.